-The Headteacher/Principal will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct.
+The Headteacher/Principal will use the information collected to categorise the type of behaviour and determine any further action, in line with the Trust's Code of Conduct Policy.
 The Headteacher/Principal will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.